ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-exercise.md

 To put these concepts in practice you'll write applications that use the radio functionality of the nRF52840 microcontroller.

-You have received two development boards for this workshop.
-We'll use both in the this radio workshop.
+You should have acquired two development boards for your training.
+We'll use both in the this radio exercise.

 ## The nRF52840 Development Kit